 The Jumpstart Kit does not have full character creation, but many of the character basics are there.
 This template method will be available in the core book as well, but I imagine that most players will want use the ‘Complete Package’ method where they have full control (there will also be an intermediate ‘fast and dirty’ option that gives some control, but doesn’t require crunching all of the numbers).

-There are nine roles (character classes) in Cyberpunk Red, with six included in the Jumpstart Kit – rockerboys (performers who, contrary to the name, do not have to be male), solos (combat), netrunners (the signature hacker class), techs (patch up machines and people), fixers (social connections), and nomads (drive, baby, drive).
-For reference, the three classes not included in the Jumpstart Kit are Medias (social influencers, journalists, actors, etc.), lawmen, exces (corporate types), and
+There are nine roles (character classes) in Cyberpunk Red, with six included in the Jumpstart Kit – rockerboys (performers who, contrary to the name, do not have to be male), solos (combat), netrunners (the signature hacker class), techs (patch up machines), fixers (social connections), and nomads (drive, baby, drive).
+For reference, three classes not included in the Jumpstart Kit are Medias (social influencers, journalists, actors, etc.), lawmen, and exces (corporate types).

 Characters have seven standard statistics (Intelligence, Willpower, Cool, Empathy, Technique, Reflexes, and Dexterity) and three distinctive ones (Luck, Body, and Movement).
 The seven standard stats are used for stat/skill roles.
 The other three each have their own function – Body provides health, movement lets you, well, move, and luck can be spent to add to individual rolls.

 All characters have at least some basic skills at a minimum level (Perception, Concentration, Education, Persuasion, Athletics, Teaching, Local, Brawling, Evasion).
 Other available skills include Melee Weapons, Marksmanship, Tracking, Driving, Stealth, Bribery, Conversation, Human Perception (reading people), Interrogation, Basic Tech, Cybertech, First Aid, and Play Instrument.